ecometrica/django-dbarray/README.rst

 * Django >= 1.2

 The ARRAY db type is PostgreSQL specific, so these model fields currently work only on PostgreSQL with psycopg2.
+A ``FieldError`` will be raised if the field is used with another database.

-It has been tested on versions 1.2 through 1.6 of Django, inclusive.
+This package has been tested with Django versions 1.2 through 1.6, inclusive.

 Fields
 ================